jacktee-fong/DIS_sustainability1/README.md

 # Module 1: Data Cleaning

 ## Overview
-This module focuses on preparing data for analysis and calculating key performance indicators (KPIs) that are crucial for assessing environmental efficiency.
-The processes involve data cleaning and computing metrics such as Energy Utilization Index (EUI), Water Efficiency Index (WEI) and Carbon Index.
+This module focuses on preparing data for analysis and calculating key performance indicators (KPIs) crucial for assessing environmental efficiency.
+The processes involve data cleaning followed by computing metrics such as Energy Utilization Index (EUI), Water Efficiency Index (WEI), and Carbon Index.

-## Objectives
+## Workflow

-### Data Cleaning
+### Step 1: Data Cleaning
-- Prepare and clean data extracted from Excel files
+- **Import Data** : Load data from Excel files.
+- **Handle Missing Values** : Identify and fill or remove missing values.
+- **Merge Datasets** : Combine multiple datasets into a single dataset.
-- Ensure the data is complete and accurate for KPI calculation
+- **Filter Data** : Clean and filter the data to ensure it is complete and accurate.

-### KPI Calculation
+### Step 2: KPI Calculation
-- Calculate the following key performance indicators:
-  - Energy Utilization Index (EUI)
+- **Energy Utilization Index (EUI)**
-  - Water Efficiency Index (WEI)
+- **Water Efficiency Index (WEI)**
-  - Carbon Index
+- **Carbon Index**
-- These indicators are essential for measuring the environmental impact

 ## What You Will Learn
-- **Data Import and Export**:  Gain proficiency in using libraries to load and save data in Excel file
+- **Data Import and Export**: Gain proficiency in using libraries to load and save data in Excel files.
-- **Data Cleaning**: Learn to handle missing values, merge multiple datasets and filter data
+- **Data Cleaning**: Learn to handle missing values, merge multiple datasets, and filter data.

 ## References
 - https://www.ema.gov.sg/resources/singapore-energy-statistics/chapter2